fiscal sponsorship FAQs.

 We are usually able to respond to simple emails within 2 business days. * If your question is answered above we will probably be slower to respond, thank you for understanding the logic behind this.

-If you would like to speak on the phone and you are a prospective applicant please complete the above referenced Prospective Applicant Inquiry Form.
+If you would like to talk to us and you are a prospective applicant, please complete the above referenced Prospective Applicant Inquiry Form.
 Please refrain from spontaneous calls, we run a remote work environment with no front office to receive calls.
+Please do not email other TFC email addresses with fiscal sponsorship inquiries…contact fiscal sponsorship directly for matters pertaining to fiscal sponsorship.